even13/CV/README.md

 I am an observer, listening to the information provided to me, taking on board the key details and coming up with evidence-based solutions and ideas.
 This means that I deliver results in line with specifications.

 I have a natural eye for detail and accuracy which has been developed through my previous career as a palaeontologist.

-#### What is Makers Academy?
-Makers is a highly-selective software development bootcamp in 16 weeks.
-More info about Makers [here](https://makers.tech/).

 ## Skills